greymd/tmux-xpanes/README.md

                                mh   main-horizontal
                                mv   main-vertical
   -n <number>                  Set the maximum number of arguments taken for each pane of <utility>.
-  -s                           Speedy mode: Run command without creating a login shell.
+  -s                           Speedy mode: Run command without creating a interactive shell.
   -ss                          Speedy mode AND close the pane automatically at the same time as the process end.
   -S <socket-path>             Specify a full alternative path to the server socket.
   -t                           Display each argument on the each pane's border as their title.
   -x                           Create extra panes in the current active window.
-  --log[=<directory>]          Enable logging and store log files to ~/.cache/xpanes/logs or given <directory>.
+  --log[=<directory>]          Enable logging and store log files to ~/.cache/xpanes/logs or <directory>.
-  --log-format=<FORMAT>        File name of log files follows given <FORMAT>.
+  --log-format=<FORMAT>        File name of log files follows <FORMAT>.
   --ssh                        Same as `-t -s -c 'ssh -o StrictHostKeyChecking=no {}'`.
   --stay                       Do not switch to new window.
   --bulk-cols=NUM1[,NUM2 ...]
 Number of columns on multiple rows (i.e, "2,2,2" represents 2 cols x 3 rows).